GNU-Ymir/Documentations/advanced/references.md

 [7, 8, 9]
 ```

-A reference is not a type, it is only a type of variable,
-you can't store references in sub types (for example, you can't make
-an array of reference, or a tuple containing a reference to a value).

 ## Reference as function parameter

 A parameter of a function can be a reference.
 As with the local